 - At a table level - if you want to encrypt multiple columns located in the same table.

 - At a column level - if you want to encrypt one specific column.

 Connect to your SQL Server with the Object Explorer component of SQL Server Management Studio.

-Right-click your database, point to Tasks, and then click Encrypt Columns.
+- Multiple columns located in different table in a database, right-click your database, point to Tasks, and then select Encrypt Columns.